 Aside from the previous two EU student scholarships, you can also find scholarships and grants relating to specific universities or courses.
 To find this, head on over to your university of choice's website and find their 'scholarship' pages.
 There are lots of different types of scholarships to be found, differing in duration and eligibility!

 Furthermore, Study in Holland has a long and extensive list of scholarships for every type of student.
 You'll need to do a little bit of digging to find the ones that are applicable to you.

-In conclusion, there might not be as many scholarships for EU students as there are for non-EU students but that doesn’t mean that there aren’t any!
-There are lots of resources for you to check out when it comes to EU student scholarships starting here.
-Then, when you’ve become an expert on those, you can look for more information about student loans so that you really know everything about financing your studies!
+In conclusion, there might not be as many scholarships for EU students as there are for non-EU students but that doesn't mean that there aren't any!
+There are lots of resources for you to check out when it comes to EU student scholarships, starting here.
+Then, when you've become an expert on those, you can look for more information about student financing so that you really know everything about financing your studies!

 Any experience with scholarships?
 What about going abroad?
 Join the conversation!